 COR uses AI to understand how much time a task takes, and it learns from it, taking into account the user’s performance, the type of work, and how demanding a specific client is.
 This helps companies send accurate estimates and execute profitable projects.

 “People hate logging hours.
 First because it is a manual process.
 Secondly and most important, because they feel controlled,” says COR’s CEO.

 “At COR we not only work to automate this process but to educate people on understanding that time spent, which ultimately means project cost, is the shortest way to have a better work-life balance.
 If you sell poor fees, you’ll need to overwork your team.
 Healthy fees help companies hire the right amount of talent and pay them fairly.”

-COR is today serving different local offices at WPP, Omnicom, IPG, Publicis Group, Havas and Dentsu, as well as hundreds of smaller firms.
-Also, Fortune 500 brands are using COR’s Client Access panel to better engage with their service providers which gives them utilization and workflow transparency as well as a way to collaborate in the creation process.
+COR is today serving different local offices at WPP, Omnicom, IPG, Publicis Group, Havas, and Dentsu, as well as hundreds of smaller firms.
+Also, Fortune 500 brands are using COR’s Client Access panel to better engage with their service providers which give them utilization and workflow transparency as well as a way to collaborate in the creation process.

 “COR helped us understand where we have to optimize, where we have to be more intelligent, it has become an ally of digital transformation.
 The future is to have that data in real time”, affirms MullenLowe SSP3´s CIO, Plazas.